Youssef8997/hamazh_auth/README.md

 - **End-to-End Encryption:**
   - Implements end-to-end encryption for sensitive user data storage and transmission.
-  - Leverages Firebase's cryptographic capabilities using algorithms like RSA.
+  - Leverages Firebase's cryptographic capabilities using algorithms like AES.

 ## Technologies Used